 Nineteenth Sunday in Ordinary Time

 Introductory Prayer: Father, I believe in you with all my heart.
 I trust in your infinite goodness and mercy.
 Thank you for so patiently guiding me along the pathway to everlasting life.
-I love you and offer all that I have and all that I do to you, for your glory and the salvation of souls.
+I love you and offer you all that I have and all that I do, for your glory and the salvation of souls.